Guide

 velocity: Vector2d = field(default_factory=lambda: Vector2d(0, 0))

-The return type of the default_factory
+The return type of the default_factory will be validated unless

-is passed to the dataclass_struct
+validate_defaults=False is passed to the dataclass_struct decorator.
+Note

-that this means the callable passed to default_factory
+that this means the callable passed to default_factory will be called once

 during class creation.